 Landscaping must be completed before Certificate of Occupancy.
 Extensions of time may be granted by the DRC.
-In that event, a deposit of one and one-half times the remaining landscape budget will be required to be paid to the Twin Buttes Metro District, to be held until the landscaping is completed.
+In that event, a deposit will be required to be paid to the Twin Buttes Metro District, to be held until the landscaping is completed (see Sec.
+2.9 Landscape Deposit Policy).
 If not completed by the end of the next growing season, the DRC will use the funds to finish the landscaping.